Concentrations: HSPop MPH

 Our concentrations in Social and Behavioral Sciences and Health Systems and Policy rank in the top 15 public health programs. -U.S. News & World Report, 2024

-Prospective students should apply to only one of our three concentrations.
-Once admitted, students may change concentrations no later than the last day of winter quarter in the first year of the program.
+Prospective students should apply to ONLY ONE of our three concentrations.
+Once admitted, students may switch concentrations no later than the last day of winter quarter in the first year of the program.
 Prospective students are welcome to contact faculty representatives of the concentrations regarding current research activities and opportunities.

 Substitutions or waivers of the concentration requirements can be made with the approval of the concentration faculty lead.
 Waivers or substitutions for required core courses are rare and require pre-approval.